euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Since an account can only have one controller at a time (except for mid-transaction), sub-accounts are also the only way an Ethereum account can hold multiple Credit Vault borrows concurrently.

 The CVC also maintains a look-up mapping `ownerLookup` so sub-accounts can be easily resolved to owner addresses, on or off chain.
 This mapping is populated when an address interacts with the CVC for the first time.
-In order to resolve a sub-account, call the `getAccountOwner` function with a sub-account address.
+In order to resolve a sub-account, the `getAccountOwner` function should be called with a sub-account address.
 It will either return the account's primary address, or revert with an error if the account has not yet interacted with the CVC.

 #### Operators

 Operators are a more flexible and powerful version of approvals.
 While in effect, the operator contract can act on behalf of the specified account.
 This includes interacting with vaults (ie, withdrawing/borrowing funds), enabling vaults as collateral, etc. Because of this, it is recommended that only trusted and audited contracts, or EOAs held by a trusted individuals, be installed as operators.

 Operators have many use cases.
 For instance, a user might want to install a modifier such as stop-loss/take-profit/trailing-stop to a position in an account.
 To accomplish this, special operator contract that allows "keepers" to close out the user's position when certain conditions are met can be selected as an operator.
 Multiple operators can be installed per account.
+Note however that the operators may implement contradictory logic, so care should be taken when installing multiple operators for a single account.

 An operator is similar to a controller, in that an account gives considerable permissions to a smart contract (that presumably has been well audited).
 However, the important difference is that an account owner can always revoke an operator's privileges at any time, however they can not do so with a controller.
 Instead, the controller must release its own privileges.
 Another difference is that controllers can not change the account's collateral or controller sets, whereas an operator can.